Ecwid/ecwid-api-docs/includes/_payment_api.md

 # How to set up

-When [registering a new application](/register) for Ecwid, specify the payment URL and payment name for a new payment method.
+After you [registered a new application](/register) for Ecwid, send the payment URL for that new payment method by [contacting us](/contact).
 Ecwid will be sending order details requests to payment URL endpoint and expect the order status to be changed after the payment is complete.

 # How it works